Planet of the Apes: Last Frontier: Plot

-Planet of the Apes: Last Frontier is notably set around a year after Dawn of the Planet of the Apes, and is centered around a breakaway faction of apes who previously followed ape renegade, Koba.
+Planet of the Apes: Last Frontier is notably set around a year after Dawn of the Planet of the Apes and is centered around a breakaway faction of apes who had previously been loyal to the renegade Koba.
 The faction takes refuge in the Rocky Mountains from the chaotic and still ongoing ape vs human war.
-However, the apes soon find themselves forced to descend into a human-owned valley as Winter approaches and food is running low.
+However, the apes soon find themselves forced to descend into a human-owned valley as winter approaches and food is running low.

-The game follows both apes and humans with the ape tribe being centred around a family consisting of the tribe leader, Khan and his 3 sons; Bryn, Tola, and Juno.
-The humans are farmers living off the land in a small village where a town used to stand.
-They follow Jess, the wife of the former and now deceased town mayor.
+The game follows both apes and humans with the ape tribe being centered around a chimpanzee family consisting of the tribe's leader, Khan, and his 3 sons; Bryn, Tola, and Juno, along with Tola's gorilla brother-in-arms and Brutus and Khan's orangutan adviser Clarence.
+The humans are farmers and traders living in a small settlement built in the ruins of a former town.
+They follow Jess, the wife of their former, now deceased mayor.

-Many apes died in the war with Alpha-Omega led by Colonel McCullough while others, fearing the extinction of their kind, fled to start a new life far away from San Francisco, Caesar and the human soldiers.
+Many apes died in the war with the Alpha-Omega soldiers of Colonel McCullough while others, fearing the extinction of their kind, fled to start a new life far away from San Francisco, Caesar, and the human soldiers.
 One of these new tribes was led by Khan, who lost his wife and led his apes far north.
-After many months of searching, Khan and his sons, Tola, Bryn and Juno found a mountain that the tribe could call home.
+After many months of searching, Khan and his sons Tola, Bryn and Juno found a mountain that the tribe could call home.
 However, now that summer is ending, food is running out and the tribe is beginning to starve.
-As each day passes, food becomes scarcer and the tribe's hunters have to venture farther away from the safety of their mountain.
+As each day passes, food becomes scarcer, and the tribe's hunters have to venture farther away from the safety of their mountain.

 Unknown to Khan and his troop of apes, nestled in the mountain valley floor, a human settlement has survived the Simian Flu apocalypse.
 A hundred souls live in a fortified compound, once the nucleus of a thriving town known as Millerton.
 Food is scarce and new mayor Jess Ross has to marshal her people as they struggle daily to make a life for Millerton.
-Times are hard with little communication from the outside, the townsfolk must rely on their crops and cattle to survive the upcoming winter.
+Times are hard with little communication from the outside, and the townsfolk must rely on their crops and cattle to survive the upcoming winter.

 Soon the apes will come face to face with humans for the first time in their new home.
 The choices you make as leader will affect both groups as well as how you are perceived by your friends and your foes.
 Your decisions have consequences for the survival of ape and human alike.